slab/quill/docs/configuration.md

 #### theme

 - Name of theme to use.
+Note the theme's specific stylesheet still needs to be included manually.
 See [Themes](/docs/themes/) for more information.